What Happens After You’re Arrested in Rhode Island

 Your felony charges can be filed in 1 of 3 different ways.

-The Indictment Process
+The Indictment Process in Rhode Island

 In this scenario, grand jurors are randomly selected.
 The prosecution or AG’s office presents the evidence against you, and the grand jury reviews it in secrecy.